Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Transforming the functional from the original of Ref.

 \end{widetext} which can all be verified easily by partial integration.
-We are now allowed to replace the integrands on the l.h.s. of Eqs.~\eqref{eq:app:replace_1}-\eqref{eq:app:replace_last} in the formulation of the energy density by the expressions under the right-hand integral.
-While these replacements result in a different energy density $\mathcal{E}_{\rm Sk}^{(4)}$, they do not modify the total energy and hence the physics of the EDF.
+We are now allowed to replace the integrands on the left-hand-side of Eqs.~\eqref{eq:app:replace_1}-\eqref{eq:app:replace_last} in the formulation of the energy density by the expressions under the right-hand integral.
+While these replacements result in a different energy density $\mathcal{E}_{\rm Sk}^{(4)}$, they do not modify the total energy and hence do not modify the physics of the EDF.

-Combining all of the above, we obtain the final form of the N2LO energy density, provided we identify the N2LO coupling constants $\cc{A}^{(4,i)}_{t,\rm e/o}$ with the coupling constants of Ref.~\cite{Becker17} as follows:
+Combining all of the above, we obtain the final form of the N2LO energy density, provided we identify the N2LO coupling constants $\cc{A}^{(4,i)}_{\rm t,e/o}$ with the coupling constants of Ref.~\cite{Becker17} as follows: